CorsixTH/CorsixTH-Graphics/manual.rst

 day.

 The free graphics are based on the RGBA format, making a lot more colour and opacity options available.
-The free graphics the same file structure and sprite numbering of the original graphics, making it easy to relate sprites from different graphics with each other.
+The free graphics use the same file structure and sprite numbering of the original graphics, making it easy to relate sprites from different graphics with each other.